-Property tax distinguishes between
+Real estate tax distinguishes between

-- A: for agricultural and forestry assets and
+- A: agricultural and forestry assets and

-- B: for real estate.
+- B: real estate assets.

-Property tax exemptions
+Real estate tax exemptions

-Long-term property tax exemptions
+Long-term real estate tax exemptions

-Temporary property tax exemptions
+Temporary real estate tax exemptions

 Real estate and property (→ BMF)German text

-responsible for content: Federal Ministry of Finance
+Responsible for the content: Federal Ministry of Finance